The Dilemma: Production

-Language in advertising
+Controversy in advertising

-When Universal released the trailer for The Dilemma, the studio drew complaints about the pejorative use of "gay" in Vaughn's line in the trailer's opening scene, "Electric cars are gay.
+The trailer for the film drew complaints about the pejorative use of "gay" in Vaughn's line in the trailer's opening scene: "Electric cars are gay.
 I mean, not homosexual gay, but my-parents-are-chaperoning-the-dance gay."
 Universal said it contacted the Gay & Lesbian Alliance Against Defamation (GLAAD) about the line before the trailer was released, and GLAAD said the step indicated the studio knew the line was problematic.
 Universal received complaints when the trailer appeared online before in theaters, and the studio sought to work with GLAAD to prepare a new trailer.

 Before action was taken, the line was first publicly criticized by journalist Anderson Cooper in a story about gay bullying on his show Anderson Cooper 360°.
 Universal and GLAAD disputed each other's actions toward remedy, and GLAAD requested for the trailer to be removed and for the line to be removed from the film itself.
 Ultimately, the studio released a new trailer without the offending line.
 Universal deferred to Howard, who had final cut privilege, to decide about removing the line from the film, and the director chose to keep it.

 Howard supported the removal of the line from advertising, but he justified his decision to keep it in the film, saying, "If storytellers, comedians, actors and artists are strong-armed into making creative changes, it will endanger comedy as both entertainment and a provoker of thought."